 Chroma transient improvements are needed primarily for signals that have severe chroma bandwidth limitations.
-For those types of signals, it is strongly recommended to enable the CTI block via CTI_EN.
+For these types of signals, it is strongly recommended to enable the CTI block via CTI EN.

-CTI_EN, Chroma Transient Improvement (CTI) Enable, Address 0x4D[0]
+CTI_EN, Chroma Transient Improvement (CTI) Enable-Address 0x4D, Bit 0